onetapbeyond/fluent-r/README.md

 2. Use the Fluent R task builder to invoke the DSL within your application.
 3. Use the Fluent R task result data as needed directly within your application.

+The Fluent R library Javadoc is available [here](http://www.javadoc.io/doc/io.onetapbeyond/fluent-r/).
 The following examples are provided to demonstrate basic usage.

 ### DeployR Analytics Integration Example